Exploring Cosmos Staking: A Guide to Staking ATOM

 Market Volatility

 The value of ATOM can fluctuate significantly, impacting the overall returns from staking.
-Therefore, it's essential to consider the potential for market volatility when staking your tokens.
+Therefore, it’s essential to consider market volatility when staking your tokens.

 Lock-Up Periods